When Rheumatoid Arthritis Causes Skin Problems

-About 20% of people with rheumatoid arthritis develop rheumatoid nodules.
-These hard lumps of tissue, about the size of a pea, may form under the skin over bony areas such as the elbow or ankle.
-However, they can also form on internal organs.
+About 1 in 5 of people with rheumatoid arthritis get rheumatoid nodules.
+These hard lumps of tissue range in size from about the size of a pea to as large as a ping pong ball.
+They may develop under the skin over bony areas such as the elbow, ankle, or finger.
+They can also form on organs such as the lungs.

 Skin Rash and Ulcers

-Vasculitis occurs in approximately one in 100 people with rheumatoid arthritis.
-The most commonly involved blood vessels are arteries that carry blood to the skin, nerves, and internal organs.
+Only about 1 in 100 people with rheumatoid arthritis get vasculitis.
+The most commonly affected blood vessels are arteries that carry blood to the skin, nerves, and internal organs.

-When the small vessels that supply blood to the skin on the fingertips and around the nails are involved, the result can be small pits on the fingertips or small sores or redness around the nail.
-Involvement of larger blood vessels can cause a painful rash, often on the legs.
-In serious cases, ulcers can form with the risk of infection.
+When the small vessels of the fingertips and around the nails are affected, the result can be small pits on the fingertips or small sores or redness around the nail.

 Medication Side Effects

-Often the skin problems people with RA experience are related to the medications they take to ease symptoms or control their disease.
+The skin problems people with RA have are often related to the medications they take to ease symptoms or control their disease.
 Drug-related skin problems include:

 .
 This can happen if you take drugs such as: